dat515-2025/info/policy.md

 ### Slip Days

 We have frequent lab handins in this course and to add some flexibility to your schedule, we have adopted a scheme with _slip days_.
-This means that if you cannot make a handin deadline, you can use up to a total of **15 slip days** throughout the semester without failing the course.
+This means that if you cannot make a handin deadline, you can use up to a total of the course's defined **slip days** throughout the semester without failing the course.
 These slip days can be used for things like illness, resit exams, offshore work, military service or other conflicting deadlines.
 Weekends and holidays **are included** in your slip day budget.